 If left untreated, hyperglycemia can lead to diabetic ketoacidosis, which is a life-threatening disease.
 Moreover, it can also cause heart complications, kidney-related problems, and liver disorders.

-If the blood levels are between 180 to250 mg/dL, seek medical advice and take medicines.
-Cut of fast-acting carb diet.
+If the blood sugar level is between 180 to250 mg/dL, seek medical advice and take medicines.
+Cut off a fast-acting carb diet.
 Don’t take processed food and sugary items.

-If the blood sugar levels are > 250 mg/dL, you need immediate medical services.
+If the blood sugar level is> 250 mg/dL, you need immediate medical attention.
 If left untreated, it can lead to coma and high ketones in the blood.
 So test for ketones and get insulin therapy as soon as possible.

-If you complain of regular high blood sugar levels, you are advised to do the following:
+If you experience high sugar levels on regular basis, you are advised to do the following:

 - Maintain a low sugar food diet with a low glycaemic index.

 - Don’t eat processed foods and fruit juices.